Oprah Winfrey: Early life

 Winfrey's first job as a teenager was working at a local grocery store.
 At the age of 17, Winfrey won the Miss Black Tennessee beauty pageant.
 She also attracted the attention of the local black radio station, WVOL, which hired her to do the news part-time.
 She worked there during her senior year of high school and in her first two years of college.
-She had won an oratory contest, which secured her a full scholarship to Tennessee State University, a historically black institution, where she studied communication.
-However, she did not deliver her final paper and receive her degree until 1987, by which time she was a successful television personality.
+Winfrey won an oratory contest, which secured her a full scholarship to Tennessee State University, a historically black institution, where she studied communication.
+However, she did not deliver her final paper until 1987, by which time she was a successful television personality.
+It was only then Winfrey earned her degree.

 Winfrey's career in media would not have surprised her grandmother, who once said that ever since Winfrey could talk, she was on stage.
 As a child, she played games interviewing her corncob doll and the crows on the fence of her family's property.
 Winfrey later acknowledged her grandmother's influence, saying it was Hattie Mae who had encouraged her to speak in public and "gave me a positive sense of myself".